 - Prepared salmon or chicken + 1/2 avocado + banana

 Now, some of these meals look kind of random; that’s because they are.
 If you have access to a Whole Foods with a robust selection of healthy prepared foods, you’re golden.
 If you’re at a normal grocery or convenience store, you might be eating sardines, almonds, and a banana.
-If the point is to make it through to your next meal while staying compliant to the Whole30, sometimes you do what you have to do.
+If the point is to make it through to your next meal while staying compatible to the Whole30, sometimes you do what you have to do.

-If you’re not able to find compliant protein, that’s okay.
+If you’re not able to find compatible protein, that’s okay.
 As long as you have two out of the three macronutrients (in this case, fat and carbs), you should be satiated enough to get you through to your next full meal.

 Finding Food: Grocery Store

 When you find yourself in a tricky food situation, a grocery store is your very best source of food.
 Most of the items there come with clearly visible ingredient labels, and there’s a wide variety of options available.
 If your grocery store has a natural or organic section, that’s a good place to start.
 Look for notes on the shelf indicating gluten-free or allergen friendly items, and always read your labels.
 Every.
 Single.
 Label.
-Not everything we list here will automatically be Whole30 compliant.
+Not everything we list here will automatically be Whole30 compatible.
 Canned tuna may contain soy, deli turkey may have sugar or carrageenan, prepared proteins may contain dextrose or soy, and not every flavor of Epic bars are Whole30 approved (yet).

 Also, don’t forget your accessories!
 Make your on-the-go life a little easier with a can opener, some plastic silverware, salt and pepper packets, and paper plates.